mozilla/data-docs/src/cookbooks/scheduling_queries.md

 However, there are disadvantages to this approach:

-- Each query will run again, in its entirety.
+- Every time it is refreshed, STMO re-runs the query from scratch.
 This is fine for smaller or less frequently updated dashboards but when querying a large amount of data, [this can get expensive](./bigquery/optimization.md).
 - Aside from hand-rolled JavaScript or Python scripts, there isn't a way to run a query over the results of an STMO query.
 - Queries on STMO are not peer reviewed and are not supported by Data SRE (read: no one will be notified if your query breaks).